insurance 4 car rental

 Exit lanes on freeways and expressways can be on the left or right.
 If you want to travel straight through, you’ll need to stay in the middle lane(s).

 The USA is famous for its interstate highways so be prepared for long, straight drives across open country, interrupted by areas of dense urban traffic.
 Six- and eight-lane highways can be nerveracking for drivers not accustomed to so much traffic, so again, take it slow and stick to the slower lanes on the right.
-Interstate highways that run north-south have odd numbers, while east-west highways carry even numbers
+Interstate highways that run north-south have odd numbers, while east-west highways carry even numbers.
+Remember that some parts of the country are desert or mountain wildernesses and can be dangerous if you and your vehicle are not prepared for the prevailing conditions.

 It is a good idea to ask ahead about toll roads, these are often called "turnpikes."
 Most issue tickets at your point of entry and assess the toll at your point of exit, with the amount determined by your length of travel.
 Credit and debit cards are accepted at some toll booths, but not all.